7 Awesome Ways to Market OTC Drugs to Doctors

 - Be innovative – For most OTC products, there is little room to make scientific evidence the highlight of communication, so marketers must adopt an innovative approach.
 Think: Can your product be aligned to an environmental/social situation, say air pollution for cough syrup or malnourishment for nutrition therapy?
 Perhaps you could build a dialogue around food sensitivity/allergies in children.
 Creative campaigns can help OTC marketers associate their brand with the problems they help overcome.

 OTC marketers are making a wise move by tapping the medical community for their products.
-Right communication and supporting initiatives will determine whether they succeed in this endeavor or not.
+Right communication and supporting initiatives will determine whether they succeed in this endeavour or not.